-- Demonstrate the ability to administer individualized safe anesthesia based on pathophysiologic principles and recognize changing conditions of the patient and creatively alter the anesthesia management. - Obtain and document pre-anesthesia interviews (include history and physical, assessment) and informed consent (include risks, complications, and anesthesia alternatives). - Develop an appropriate anesthetic care plan based on patient history and proposed surgical procedure. - Select, assemble, and maintain proper equipment, anesthetic agents, and accessories while preparing for an anesthetic - general, regional, MAC. - Conduct a physiologically sound anesthetic during induction, including positioning of the patient to assure optimal physiologic function and safety, and appropriate management of the patient's - Administer physiologically sound anesthesia maintenance within the confines of the operative, diagnostic, and therapeutic situation and the pathological condition of the patient. - Manage a physiologically sound anesthetic emergence within the confines of the operative, diagnostic, and therapeutic situation and the pathological condition of the patient. - Evaluate post-anesthetic recovery of the patient in terms of recognizing complications arising from the anesthetic management and recommending a course of action for correcting such complications within medically established guidelines. - Provide safe transport for the patient and effectively communicate the condition of the patient to the recovery personnel. - Demonstrate responsibility for own actions and for continued personal and professional growth. - Participate in activities that improve patient care utilizing evidencebased research. - Exhibit expected role responsibilities, maintaining integrity and legal/ethical standards. - Function within appropriate legal requirements as licensed professional, accepting responsibility and accountability for own - Perform clinically in ways that reflect specialized knowledge, attitudes, skills, motivations, and self-perceptions.
+- Provide leadership in organizations and systems to assure quality care delivery models. - Design, deliver, direct, and disseminate evidence based practices. - Use information systems to design, select, use, and evaluate programs of care, outcomes of care, and care systems.
+Advocate for anesthesia care and health care practice change through active involvement in policy development and political processes. - Assume leadership roles for effective transdisciplinary collaboration to achieve optimal outcomes. - Apply ethical principles to decision making in health care practices and systems. - Demonstrate advanced clinical reasoning and judgment in the management of complex clinical situations and systems. - Demonstrate the ability to administer individualized safe anesthesia based on pathophysiologic principles and recognize changing conditions of the patient and creatively alter the anesthesia management. - Obtain and document pre-anesthesia interviews (include history and physical, assessment) and informed consent (include risks, complications, and anesthesia alternatives). - Develop an appropriate anesthetic care plan based on patient history and proposed surgical procedure. - Select, assemble, and maintain proper equipment, anesthetic agents, and accessories while preparing for an anesthetic - general, regional, MAC. - Conduct a physiologically sound anesthetic during induction, including positioning of the patient to assure optimal physiologic function and safety, and appropriate management of the patient's airway. - Administer physiologically sound anesthesia maintenance within the confines of the operative, diagnostic, and therapeutic situation and the pathological condition of the patient. - Manage a physiologically sound anesthetic emergence within the confines of the operative, diagnostic, and therapeutic situation and the pathological condition of the patient. - Evaluate post-anesthetic recovery of the patient in terms of recognizing complications arising from the anesthetic management and recommending a course of action for correcting such complications within medically established guidelines. - Provide safe transport for the patient and effectively communicate the condition of the patient to the recovery personnel. - Demonstrate responsibility for own actions and for continued personal and professional growth. - Participate in activities that improve patient care utilizing evidencebased research. - Exhibit expected role responsibilities, maintaining integrity and legal/ethical standards. - Function within appropriate legal requirements as licensed professional, accepting responsibility and accountability for own practice. - Perform clinically in ways that reflect specialized knowledge, attitudes, skills, motivations, and self-perceptions.